BenConstable/phpspec-laravel/README.md

     - PhpSpec\Laravel\Extension\LaravelExtension
 ```

-You can take a look at [`example.phpspec.yml`](https://github.com/BenConstable/phpspec-laravel/blob/master/example.phpspec.yml) for a good set of sensible phpspec defaults for a Laravel project.
+You can take a look at [`example.phpspec.yml`](https://github.com/BenConstable/phpspec-laravel/blob/master/example.phpspec.yml)
+for a good set of sensible phpspec defaults for a Laravel project.

-#### Laravel 4

-phpspec-laravel development is now targeted at Laravel 5.
-For use with Laravel
-4, please install the latest `1.x` release.

 ## Why this extension?